juliusl/lifec/README.md

 * `.fix` - If a runtime is set to `.stop_on_error`, registering a `.fix` within an event runtime can be declared to attempt to fix the stopped sequence.

 * `.event <name> <symbol>` - Passing two identifiers will link in an event defined in a different control namespace.
-This is advanced because it creates a dependency between two control domains, but overall this can sometimes be desired behavior.
-Especially when prototyping.
+This is advanced because it creates a dependency between two control symbols, but overall this can sometimes be desired behavior, especially when prototyping.

 ## Plugin Development
 TODO